graphile/worker/README.md

 ## Requirements

-PostgreSQL 10+ and Node 10+.
+PostgreSQL 10+\* and Node 10+\*.

 If your database doesn't already include the `pgcrypto` and `uuid-ossp` extensions we'll automatically install them into the public schema for you.
 If you have them installed in a different schema (unlikely) you may face issues.

+\* Might work with older versions, but has not been tested.

 ## Installation

 ```
 yarn add graphile-worker
+# or: npm install --save graphile-worker
 ```

 ## Running